matatk/landmarks/README.md

 3. Run the tests and build script to create versions of the extension for all browsers with `npm run build:all`.

+    *Note:* You need to run `scripts/generate-valid-elements.ts` first, and whenever the source code changes.
+This checks the static HTML for various `id`s that the code refers to, and tells TypeScript that they exist.
+Some `id`s are computed dynamically, though, and can't currently be checked.
+This step will eventually be integrated into the build process.

     The built versions of the extension are placed in `build/<browser>/` directories and ZIP files for each will be created in the root of the checked-out repository.

 4. To load and use the extension locally in your browser...